jappeace/jappeaceApplication/content/authentication-in-reflex.md

 This is our entire public api, we only expose the login endpoint.
 The result contains no content, but cookies.
 Servant assumes all status codes are possible in every request.
+Therefore we don't have to mention the 401 status code.

 ```haskell
 type AuthAPI =